uc-dataviz/course/assignments/interactivity.md

 Submission details
 ------------------

+[Create your assignment repo through GitHub Classrooms.](https://classroom.github.com/a/2A0OFLSL) Your writeup of the visualization should be submitted as a single Markdown file.
+Your visualization should be in an appropriate foramt.

+-   If it's a single document, submit as an R Markdown document knitted using the `html_document` output format.
+-   If it's a website, deploy the website using a platform such as [GitHub Pages](https://pages.github.com/) or [Netlify](https://www.netlify.com/).
+Include the source code within the repository and put a link in the `README.md` to the live web site.
-[Create your assignment repo through GitHub Classrooms.](https://classroom.github.com/a/2A0OFLSL) Submit your visualization and analysis as a single R Markdown document rendered using the `html_document` output format.
-If you build a Shiny app, deploy it on [shinyapps.io](http://www.shinyapps.io) and include a link to it in your submission.
-Include your design explanation in a separate document.
+-   If you build a Shiny app, deploy it on [shinyapps.io](http://www.shinyapps.io).
+Include the source code within the repository and put a link in the `README.md` to the live application.

-Your submission is due by **11:00am on Tuesday, May 8th**.
+Your submission is due by **11:00am on Tuesday, May 15th**.

 [1] Though with far less detail